 Quantitative Methods: Econometrics

 In the Econometrics module you will produce high quality empirical econometrics, develop the critical insight to appraise econometric results obtained by others, and come to a balanced view concerning the weight of the empirical evidence presented.
 Developing your knowledge of econometrics is an important foundation for the dissertation or research project later in the year.
 Those completing the 50 CAT module have the opportunity to complete a group econometrics project on a topic of their choosing.
-This will provide experience of working in a team and help strengthen you communication skills through a group presentation to your tutor and peers.
+This will provide experience of working in a team and help strengthen you communication skills.

 MSc Economics and MSc Economics and International Financial Economics students complete a dissertation over four months in the summer.
 The main aim of the dissertation is to encourage independent study and to provide a foundation for future original research.
 In terms of learning, the dissertation should provide students with a number of research skills, including the ability to define a feasible project allowing for time and resource constraints, develop an adequate methodology, make optimal use of library resources, access databases, understand their uses and limitations and extract relevant data, and work without the need for continuous supervision.